1832 Grassy Ridge Rd, Graford, TX, 76449

 Rogers won a May 24 runoff in the 2022 Republican primary for Texas House District 60.

-Endorsed in the 2022 primary election and primary runoff election by Texas Parent PAC, a pro-public education organization that advocates for adequate and equitable funding of public schools, local control, teacher quality, and the prevention of private school vouchers.
-He also received the group's endorsement in the 2020 election.
+Endorsed in the 2022 Republican primary election by Texas Parent PAC, a pro-public education organization that advocates for adequate and equitable funding of public schools, local control, teacher quality, and the prevention of private school vouchers.
+He also received the same group's endorsement in the 2020 election.

 Endorsed by the editorial board of the Ft.
 Worth Star-Telegram in the May 2022 Republican primary runoff election.